hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

 The following arguments are supported:

-* `default_service` - (Required) The URL or [valid partial url](https://cloud.google.com/compute/docs/reference/latest/urlMaps#defaultService)
-    of the backend service or backend bucket to use when none of the given rules match.
+* `default_service` - (Required) The backend service or backend bucket to use when none of the given rules match.

 * `name` - (Required) A unique name for the resource, required by GCE.
     Changing this forces a new resource to be created.